Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 Creating Content: The Development Phase in ADDIE

-The Development Phase: Building content assets for effective ADDIE model instruction.
+The Development Phase: Building content assets for clear teaching with the ADDIE model.

 The Development Phase of the ADDIE model builds upon the basis established during the Design Phase and focuses on creating and assembling the content assets required for the instruction.
 This phase involves developing technologies, materials, and resources to support the learning objectives established in the preceding phase.

 Collaboration with a design team is essential during the Development Phase.
 The design team liaises with subject matter experts and instructional designers to ensure that the instructional materials are accurate, comprehensive, and aligned with the instructional goals.
-By working together, the team can leverage their expertise to create effective and engaging learning experiences.
+By working together, the team can leverage their expertise to create engaging hands-on tasks.

 Additionally, reviewing materials and deadlines is vital during this phase.
 The design team must thoroughly review the instructional materials to ensure they meet the established learning objectives.
 It is also important to adhere to project deadlines to ensure the timely completion of the development process.